Aihua0055/ComputationalArt/README.md

 * For Style transfer, you will see a button show up along with your uploaded image, and then you can click on that button, and after about 15 seconds, you will see the result image(Your uploaded image in Van Gogh Starry Night style).

 * In the Gallery page, you will see 30 pokemon images in Van Gogh Starry Night style.

-## Issues
-Report any issue to the GitHub issue tracker.

 ## Thanks
 * [image-api](https://github.com/gxercavins/image-api)